lkubb/salt-template-formula-compose/README.rst

 -------------
 Cookiecutter
 ~~~~~~~~~~~~
-* You will need to install ``cookiecutter`` from HEAD currently, since this template relies on alternative Jinja syntax (slated for v2).
+* Cookiecutter currently needs to be `modified <https://github.com/lkubb/cookiecutter/tree/fix-with-alt-jinjatags>`_ to find the template files with the alternative syntax, otherwise it will complain about this not being a template. (@TODO pull request)
-* This cookiecutter currently needs to be `modified <https://github.com/lkubb/cookiecutter/tree/fix-with-alt-jinjatags>`_ to find the template files with the alternative syntax, otherwise it will complain about this not being a template. (@TODO pull request)
+* Also, since PR #1692, cookiecutter does not support dicts with new keys, which breaks my use case.
+Hence I `removed this breaking change again <https://github.com/lkubb/cookiecutter/tree/my>`_.

 Cruft
 ~~~~~